Deep Optimal Transport for Domain Adaptation on SPD Manifolds

-In this article, we solely focus on geometric methods, which are based on EEG spatial covariance matrices, as comparative methods in the MI-EEG cross-session scenario.
-These methods can be broadly divided into four categories.
-These include the Category of Parallel Transportation (PT), Category of Deep Parallel Transportation (DPT), the Category of Optimal Transport, and the Category of Deep Optimal Transport.
-Each category encompasses various transfer methods, constructed on the foundation of three types of classifiers: the support vector machine (SVM), Minimum Distance to Riemannian Mean (MDM), and SPDNet.
-We begin by introducing these three classifiers, followed by a discussion of the transfer methods within each category.
+The geometric methods employed in this study can be broadly categorized into four groups: parallel transport, deep parallel transport, optimal transport, and deep optimal transport.
+Each category encompasses distinct transport methodologies that are systematically applied to three fundamental machine learning classifiers: Support Vector Machines (SVM), Minimum Distance to Riemannian Mean (MDRM), and SPDNet.
+We first present an overview of these base classifiers before detailing the transport methods within each methodological category.

-\begin{enumerate} \item Support Vector Machine (SVM)~\cite{cortes1995support}: SVM is a well-known machine learning classifier used for classification and regression tasks, which aims to find an optimal hyperplane that maximally separates data points of different classes, allowing it to handle linear and non-linear classification problems effectively.
-After extracting features from EEG signals, they are fed into an SVM classifier for classification purposes. \item Minimum Distance to Riemannian Mean (MDM)~\cite{barachant2011multiclass}: MDM employs the geodesic distance on ($\mathcal{S}_{++}$, $g^{AIRM}$), which comprises EEG spatial covariance matrices, as a prominent feature in the classification phase of a feature-engineering procedure.
+\begin{enumerate} \item Support Vector Machine (SVM)~\cite{cortes1995support}: This is a well-known machine learning classifier used for classification and regression tasks, which aims to find an optimal hyperplane that maximally separates data points of different classes, allowing it to handle linear and non-linear classification problems effectively. \item Minimum Distance to Riemannian Mean (MDRM)~\cite{barachant2011multiclass}: This classifier employs the geodesic distance on SPD manifolds for classification.